 In Kim’s anguish, he slipped into addiction.
-Eventually, he sought professional treatment and found recovery amidst his grief.
+Eventually, he sought professional treatment and found recovery amid his grief.
 Today, Kim dedicates his days to helping others who need treatment.

 A Kid with a Great Grin

 People couldn’t help but love young David Manlove.
 A standout athlete, sharp student and thoughtful son, he was adored by his parents and older brother.
-His handsome, friendly grin and fun-loving nature won the hearts of countless friends, including his doting young sweetheart.
+His handsome, friendly grin and fun-loving nature won the hearts of many friends and classmates.

-But as he progressed through his middle teen years, things began to change.
-Slowly, David drifted from his circle of trusted childhood friends, their common interests now waning.
-He found himself in a different crowd with interests more compatible with his own — made up of kids who drank, abused drugs and cut class.
+But as he grew into a young teen, things began to change.
+Slowly, David drifted from his circle of trusted childhood friends.
+He found himself in a different crowd with different interests: cutting class, drinking and abusing drugs.

 This change was not lost on his parents.
 Kim recalls seeing signs of his son’s drug use in middle school, as early as age 13.

-Regardless of David’s insistence that this was a non-issue, the Manloves decided anyway to have their son professionally assessed at a local teen drug rehab facility.
-After a brief conversation with David, the facility’s staff found a serious level of dependency in the then-15-year-old.
-They recommended that he undergo their outpatient program, an option at the mid- to lower-end of their treatment offerings.
+Regardless of David’s insistence that this was a non-issue, the Manloves decided to have their son professionally assessed at a local teen drug rehab facility.
+After an honest conversation with David, the facility’s staff found a serious level of dependency in the teen.
+They recommended he enter their outpatient program, a less intense treatment option than residential inpatient care.

-They embarked on a long-scheduled family vacation, but returned home to find that their local facility’s program was full.
-David insisted that he would stop using, and the Manloves believed they could keep an eye on him themselves, administering home drug screens and checking in often.
+The Manloves first went ahead with an already-scheduled family vacation.
+They returned home to find that their local facility’s program was full.
+At that point, David insisted that he would stop using and his parents believed they could keep an eye on him themselves, administering home drug screens and checking in often.

-A few months passed and all seemed fine, but David’s older brother Josh insisted that there were continued substance issues in his younger sibling.
+A few months passed and all seemed fine, but David’s older brother Josh insisted that his sibling was still using substances.
 One December night, David came home with giant pupils and admitted that he had been drinking and dropping acid.
-They all decided that it was time for treatment.
+They all decided it was time for treatment.

 “EMTs were there right away, but he was gone pretty quickly.”

-Marissa rushed to the house, only to find her sweet boy lying unconscious on a gurney, his feet blue.
+Marissa rushed to the house, only to find her son lying unconscious on a gurney, his feet blue.
 It was too late.
 He was gone.

-David suffered Sudden Sniffing Death Syndrome, a form of heart failure caused when strenuous activity occurs directly after inhalant abuse.
-This horrifying accident can befall any teenager who huffs, even if it is their first time.
+David had suffered Sudden Sniffing Death Syndrome, a form of heart failure caused when strenuous activity occurs directly after inhalant abuse.
+This horrifying accident can befall anyone who huffs, even if it is their first time.

 The word devastation does not begin to touch the Manlove family’s level of grief.
-Still, it wasn’t long before they began to speak out about their experience, in an effort to help other families avoid the same horrible reality.
+They began to speak out about their experience to help other families avoid the same painful reality.

 Kim blamed himself for his son’s death.